 You will then need to point your domain with your domain registrar to the newly created nameservers .
 You can view these for each of your domains on the main “Kinsta DNS” page.

 Here are some links on how to change nameservers with popular DNS registrars :

 - How to change nameservers with Namecheap

 - How to change nameservers with GoDaddy

 - How to change nameservers with Google Domains

 - How to change nameservers with Bluehost

-Enter your domain into the hostname field and your IPv4 address.
+Enter your domain into the name field and your IPv4 address into the value field.
 See example below.
-We recommend a 1 hour TTL for all records.
+We recommend a 1 hour TTL for all records (1 hour is set by default).
 The less frequent the DNS requests are, the lower your site’s load time will be.

 And here is an example of a CNAME record.
 This record handles the redirection of www to non-www or vice versa.
-In this example below we are adding a redirect for www to non-www.
-This is based upon personal preference for your site.
+In this example below, we are adding a redirect for www to non-www.
+This is based upon a personal preference for your site.